ordina-jworks/ordina-jworks.github.io/_posts/2022-06-01-snitching-on-your-colleagues-using-cloud-magic.md

   - Encapsulation of one or more ***task*** sections
 - Task :
   - A pre-built or custom-made task to be performed on your pipeline run.
-  - has a variety of attributes that can be manually filled up such as credentials or dictating your preferred working directories
+  - Has a variety of attributes that can be manually filled up such as credentials or dictating your preferred working directories
 - Agents :
   - A machine hosted by the cloud provider (Azure in our case) that runs on a specific OS
   - Defined in the ***pool*** attribute of a ***job*** or at the start of a pipeline.